 “There are a handful of my mates over here that are like family”

 Just to do it!
-The worst that can happen in most cases is you don’t like it & then can go home anyway at least knowing you tried.
+The worst that can happen in most cases if you don’t like it & then can go home anyway at least knowing you tried.
 It’s certainly not for everyone but for the most part you will do things you never thought you would.
-One of the things that annoys me is when people say “Oh you are so lucky to have been able to do that!”
+One of the things that annoy me is when people say “Oh you are so lucky to have been able to do that!”
 Luck had nothing to do with it.
 All you have to do is stop buying stuff you don’t need & save your money for a flight, visa & spending money.
 Then you are good to go.

 The plan is to get residency.
 We just need to send our Australia police checks off & then when they come back my girlfriend & I can apply.
-After that we will just see how it goes.
+After that, we will just see how it goes.
 We won’t be in Queenstown forever.
 House prices are just too much now & the town is changing a lot.
 That said we are still enjoying it & won’t be going anywhere anytime soon.